kdcgarber/TRS-IO-for-the-Model-1/README.md

 # TRS-IO model 1

 This repo is a snapshot of https://github.com/apuder/TRS-IO at f2acde6.<br>
-That project is an amazing piece of hardware/software that provide new feature to my retro TRS-80 model 1<br>
+That project is an amazing piece of hardware/software that provides new feature to my retro TRS-80 model 1<br>

 <table>
   <tr>